vaheedsk36/essential-notes/linux-essential-notes.md

 # linux-essentials
-This repo covers all essential commands, which will be handy if you are using a linux machine
+This repo covers all essential commands, which will be handy if you are wirking on a linux machine

 ## Topics Covered
 - [Understanding permissions in linux](#understanding-permissions-in-linux)